jjs2484/conversions/README.txt

 * Fix: remove no-sidebar class from wrapper of singular download posts.
 * Fix: add page title to blog index if not front page.
 * Fix: center posts pagination.
-* Fix: make some homepage sections visibility checking more robust.
+* Fix: add some extra checks for homepage sections visibility.

 == Resources ==